LeporidaeLepus/leetcode-record/algorithm.md

   PriorityQueue<T> heap = new PriorityQueue<T>(Comparator<T> c);
   ```

+  - can be used to find the kth smallest / largest element by limiting the length of `heap`

 Related Information:

 1. A heap is a nearly complete binary tree that is filled in order